worldforge/cyphesis/README.md

 pydevd.settrace('localhost', port=9999, stdoutToServer=False, stderrToServer=False, suspend=False)
 ```

+## Performance measuring through Remotery

+Performance tracking through [Remotery](https://github.com/Celtoys/Remotery) is built in,
+but not enabled by default.
+You need to set the option "--cyphesis:remotery=true" to enable it.

+After that's done you can open the file found at [external/Remotery/vis/index.html]() to see
+real time measurements.

 ## Copyright notices

 The server code in C++ is distributed under the GNU General Public